HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

 - Spearhead -
   made by knapping a specific shape
 - Stone Spear
-- Jute Fiber Armor -
+- Jute Fiber "Armor" -
   Made the same way leather armor is, just instead by using 5 Jute Fibers per "use" Requires Sewing Kit or Makeshift Sewing Kit
 - Clay Stone Spear Mold